❌ TOXIC — Do Not Feed — Raisins

 ✅ Reality: Toxicity is determined by biochemistry, not familiarity.
 The thiosulfates in onion/garlic damage red blood cells equally regardless of breed or prior exposure.
 Raisins contains compounds that dogs cannot metabolise safely — this is a physiological fact, not a cultural one.
 This is one of the most dangerous myths in Indian dog care.

-"When Indian pet parents ask me about raisins, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With raisins, the factors that matter most are preparation and quantity — not just the safety rating.
 A 'safe' or 'caution' label is only the start; portion size and frequency matter more.
 Begin with the katori amounts here, then fine-tune by your dog's reaction."

 Sources & References